microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution06.md

                     - Select `raw` for the data type
                     - Enter the test device data as the message for the body
                 - Select `Send` to send the message to the Event Hub queue for processing by the MedTech service
-                    - If sucessful, you'll see the status as Created with the code 201 as shown in the following image.
+                    - If successful, you'll see the status as Created with the code 201 as shown in the following image.
                 - On the `Event Hub Namespace` Overview page in the Azure portal, you'll' see that the messages are posted to the queue in the `Incoming Messages` section.
 - Verify device data is saved in the FHIR service as Observation resource(s) using Postman
     - Open Postman collection: `WTH FHIR` (imported in challenge 1)
     - First, run `AuthorizeGetToken SetBearer` API request and confirm `WTH FHIR` environment is selected in the top-right `Environment` drop-down.
         - Click the Send button to pass the values in the Body to AD Tenant, get the bearer token back and assign it to variable `bearerToken`.
     - Run `Get Observation` API request and click the `Send` button.
 This will return all patients' Observation resources in the Response body.
-    - Search for the test device data persisted in the FHIR service as Obervation resource, i.e. sample Vital Signs data for Heart Rate.
+    - Search for the test device data persisted in the FHIR service as Observation resource, i.e. sample Vital Signs data for Heart Rate.

     **Hint:** `bearerToken` has expiration, so if you get Authentication errors in any requests, re-run `AuthorizeGetToken SetBearer` to get a new `bearerToken`.